Skip to content

 This client SDK journey runs on the user's mobile device and ensures the device is ready to be used for authentication in the web to mobile flow.
 It includes the following actions:

-1. Obtains the user's email ( Get information from client step).
+1. Obtains the user's email (Collect information step).

-3. Registers biometrics for the user ( Register mobile biometircs step).
-This step ensures a user will be able to authenticate using their mobile biometrics during approval journey.
+3. Registers biometrics for the user (Register mobile biometircs step).
+This step ensures a user will be able to authenticate using their mobile biometrics during approve journey.

 Mobile app registration journey